juliabennett/obama-or-bush/README.md

 * Selects about 1500 of these features based on their chi-squared scores.
 * Uses a support vector machine with a linear kernel and a regularization parameter about equal to 10.

-Since Bush and Obama both use very particular opening and closing greetings, I removed the first and last sentence of each speech before building a model.
+Since Bush and Obama both use very particular opening and closing greetings, I removed the first and last sentence of each speech before creating any models.
 This ensured that prediction is based only on true content.

 If you would like access to the tuned and trained model, download the folder "model_files" and run the following two lines from a directory containing its contents: